samover/CV/README.md

     Fulfilled multiple duties at locations worldwide, including community relief work, social work and pastoral work.
 Assisted village in Guyanese Amazon in primary school operations, teaching, developing library facility, and training pastoral lay administrators.

+**VOLUNTEER FOR MISSIONARIES OF CHARITY, SAN GREGORIO, ROME (2003-2004)

+I volunteered at a homeless shelter helping in the kitchen, cleaning, offering personal and pastoral care and organising entertainment activities.
+A highlight was the Christmas Carol Service I helped organise for the residents.

+**VOLUNTEER FOR MISSIONARIES OF CHARITY, TOR BELLA MONACA / PONTE MILVIO (2007-2008)

+I offered education and catechesis to Roma children in a trailer camp at Ponte Milvio and after school care at Tor Bella Monaca to children from disfunctional families.
+I feel that my main achievement has been staying faithful to them, despite the many setbacks and difficult circumstances of the work.

 ## Education

 **MAKERS ACADEMY, LONDON, UK**